DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 ### Show Existing Parameters

-You can choose whether you want to see the Existing Parameters or only the new ones.
+You can choose whether you want to see the Existing Parameters or just the new ones.

 ![ParaManager existing parameters](../../assets\images\ParaManager\PM-Pm-ExistingParameter.gif)